awsdocs/amazon-chime-administration-guide/doc_source/automating-chime-with-cloudwatch-events.md

 ### Amazon Chime Voice Connector Streaming Fails<a name="stream-fail-cvc"></a>

-Amazon Chime Voice Connectors send this event when media streaming to Kinesis Data Streams fails\.
+Amazon Chime Voice Connectors send this event when media streaming to Kinesis Video Streams fails\.

 **Example Event Data**
 The following is example data for this event\.